trishullab/bayou/README.md

 export PYTHONPATH=`pwd`
 ```

-To train word embeddings on a data file `DATA.json` generated from driver,
+To train LDA embeddings on keywords or types in a data file `DATA.json` generated from driver,
 ```
-cd /path/to/bayou/src/ml/bayou/embed
+cd /path/to/bayou/src/ml/bayou/lda
-python3 train.py --config config.json DATA.json
+python3 train.py --ntopics 30 --evidence keywords DATA.json
 ```
-Run train.py with -h for details about the config file.
+Run train.py with -h for details about the command line arguments.

 To train the BED neural network on `DATA.json`,
 ```